Animal Registration and Legislation

 Council officers monitor compliance with the local laws, and also monitor some requirements under the Animal Management (Cats and Dogs) Act 2008, for example, registration, microchipping and regulated dogs.

-For information on animal fees and charges, please visit Council's Fees and Charges page.
+For information on animal fees and charges, please visit our Fees and Charges page.

 Dogs